 Like the offense on the other side of the ball, the Rice defense took a while to get going in 2018.
 The play in the secondary got off to a slow start and consistent tackling in the linebackers had to be developed over time.
 Through the noise, defensive tackle Zach Abercrumbia was the steadying force that drove this unit forward.

 Named the defensive captain in 2018, Abercrumbia led with his voice and his actions.
-It was he who gathered the team in post-practice huddles, called for meetings the team and challenged individuals to work harder and be better.
+It was he who gathered the team in post-practice huddles.
+He called for meetings with the team and challenged individuals to work harder and be better.
 All that in the midst of a historic statistical season of his own.